glenasmith/pluralsight-primeng/xample-scripts/forms.md

 Trap: collapsed="false" (without the square brackets) won't work since you're binding the string "false" which is a true non-zero string in JavaScript.
 Be warned - if false isn't working, that's why!

-You can style them if you need to:

-      p-radioButton {
-        display:block;
-        margin: .7em;
-      }

-## Getting Staff - Multiselect module

-First, add the module:

-    MultiSelectModule
+## Dropdowns with a single developer

+If you only need to select a single value, drop downs are the win:

+    DropdownModule

-Then we need our backing data object:
+Then we need our backing data object to actually pick from:

       private allDevs =[